 Many drivers in California have questions about the usage of ignition interlock devices (IIDs).
-For example, you may be wondering how many times you can fail an IID test before you face repercussions.
+For example, you may wonder how many times you can fail an IID test before facing repercussions.
 You can use this article to review the results of a failure on an IID test.

 You can also go over the legal results of the misuse of an IID in California.
-Focus on getting the answers you’re looking for with the Simmrin Law Group.
-Contact us for additional professional help by calling (310) 997-4688.
+Then, focus on getting the answers you are looking for by contacting an attorney from our law firm.

 A Single Failed IID Test Locks Out Your Vehicle

 A subsequent failure will lock out your vehicle once more.
-Your vehicle will not start if you fail an IID test.
-It does not matter if it is the first time you took the test, or not.
+Your car will not start if you fail an IID test.
+It does not matter if it is the first time you have taken the test or not.
 You will not be able to drive until the IID does not register alcohol on your breath.

 For a free legal consultation, call (310) 928-9347

-Some drivers in California attempt to avoid failing an IID test by simply not taking the test.
+Some drivers in California avoid failing an IID test by not taking the test.
 Drivers may try to get someone else to take the test for them to start their vehicle.
-This act will be considered bypassing your IID and it is against the law.
+This act will be considered bypassing your IID, which is against the law.

 Drivers who try to bypass their IID to start their vehicles can have their licenses revoked or suspended.